indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 Day 7: Holiday/Free day

 This would engage both the creative & analytical sides of the mind, & on the education front, they're covered.
-The rest of the time, they'd be doing projects of setting up a mini-kitchen, exercising, sketching, painting, music & dance, playing sports & reading the scriptures & debating with each other.
+The rest of the time, they'd be doing projects of setting up a mini-kitchen, exercising, sketching, painting, music & dance, playing sports & reading the scriptures & debating with each other, so that the mind & body are aligned , not fragmented.
 It doesn't have to be a boarding school, but it would be easier if the students stay nearby to each other.
 It is designed like a community school to facilitate free thinking, & to give children so much of free space that they end up being creators.
+This would be like a miniature Gurukul, but over time, the Gurukul would be reinstated if this initiation is done correctly.
 Of course, this can be villainized saying that children don't know to manage their time & would be on the phone the whole day, but that falls on the parent & how attentive the child is in the classes, because if they're attentive, they won't act on the hedonic temptations (or become more aware after it), just by the choice of exercising their free will.
 Philosophy would include everything from the Hindu scriptures to Greek epics, Nietzsche, Camus, etc.